Support Children and Families Living in Extreme Poverty in the Dominican Republic

 Cost of the trip

+Contact us to reserve your spot or plan a trip with your own group or organization.
 Spots are going quickly.
-Reserve your spot by paying in full or just putting down $195 by February 20, 2019 (or earlier if filled).
-Register now.
+Reserve your spot by paying in full or just putting down $195 by January 20, 2019 (or earlier if filled).
 Space is limited.
-After your deposit, $850 is due on March 1 and another $850 is due on March 12.
+After your deposit, $850 is due on February 4 and another $850 is due on March 1.